I'm Honey!

 An often-recommended strategy to reduce caregiving stress levels is to get some exercise.
 Rain or shine, I took brisk walks nearly every day as my husband napped.
 Sometimes I would see another spousal caregiver in the neighborhood who shared that walking also helped her with stress levels.

 AARP suggests asking someone to take over for a short time when caregivers need a break and looking into various support resources.
 These online sources include Community Resource Locator and Well Spouse Association website.
+If possible, consider taking time off for a week or more to recharge, and remember that a friend can also step in to help or provide respite.
+Talking openly with others about your caregiving stress, whether with a professional, loved one, or friend, can make a significant difference.
 In retrospect, I wish I had accepted or sought some of the help I really did need.

 Communication Challenges with Family Members

 Changing communication dynamics can complicate our caregiving roles.
+Families often face communication challenges during caregiving, especially when caring for seriously ill or aging loved ones.
 Even though my husband tried to be appreciative, I could hear the frustration in his voice.
 He hated feeling helpless.

 Sometimes he got angry—not at me, but at his situation.
 Other times, he got depressed.
 Trying to maintain supportive and encouraging communication was difficult at times.
-A couple of other spousal caregivers told me they experienced similar communication challenges.
+A couple of other spousal caregivers told me they experienced similar communication challenges when caring for their husbands.

-Another test many of us experience is dealing with well-meaning family members and adult children.
+Another test many of us experience is dealing with well-meaning family members, adult children, and other family caregivers who may also be part of the care team.
 They might offer unsolicited advice or question whether we have done enough to provide appropriate care.
 I heard comments like, “Why don’t you let Dad eat whatever he wants?”
 (My late husband was diabetic.)
 Or, “Are you sure you gave Dad the right medication or amount?”

 Sometimes these well-intended comments can feel more like meddling or criticism.
 Yet, in a caregiving role, we have to work hard to prevent these feelings from getting under our skin; otherwise, we only end up adding more stress to our load.